jenkinsci/gitblit-plugin/README.md

 Every time you click "Save" in the configuration screen, the scanning will be triggered.
 To trigger the scanning you can also click the "Scan Organization Now" action.

-Unsupported features: - Proxy: as per now, the plugin doesn't support working in a Jenkins instance behind a proxy.
-                      - SCM events: For now, when a change in the SCM is triggered (like a commit) the plugin won't trigger a build.
-                      It must be triggered manually.